 Scarrow Hill is the name of our house, as stated in our deeds.
-Scarrow Hill is located 25ft above the railway, south of the A69, approx 2 miles south of Hadrian's Wall.
+Scarrow Hill is located 25 ft above the railway, south of the A69, approximately 2 miles south of Hadrian's Wall.
 Hadrian's Wall can be seen from our bedroom windows.
 It is indeed very likely that Scarrow Hill was built from stone robbed from Hadrian's Wall, at a time when this practice was deemed acceptable!

 Published on p.137 of Transactions of the Cumberland and Westmorland Antiquarian and Archeological Society.
 Third Series Volume X 2010.
 "Scarrow Hill in the Seventeenth Century.
 A Reconsideration of Vernacular Architecture c.1600 near Naworth, Cumbria".

 To contact us, details can be found below.